boboflofo/pizza-parlor/README.md

 Describe Pizza.determinePrice()

-Test: "It should add to Pizza.price based on the amount of items in the toppings array"
+Test: "It should add to Pizza.price based on the amount of items in the toppings array with each item being amount 5"
 Code: Pizza.price if toppings = \["pepperoni"\]
 Expected Output: 5